E. C. George Sudarshan

 Ennackal Chandy George Sudarshan (also known as E. C. G. Sudarshan; 16 September 1931 – 13 May 2018) was an Indian American theoretical physicist and a professor at the University of Texas.
-Sudarshan has been credited with numerous contributions to the field of theoretical physics, including Glauber–Sudarshan P representation, V-A theory, tachyons, quantum Zeno effect, open quantum system and Lindblad equation, spin–statistics theorem, non-invariance groups, positive maps of density matrices, and quantum computation.
+Sudarshan has been credited with numerous contributions to the field of theoretical physics, including Glauber–Sudarshan P representation, V-A theory, tachyons, quantum Zeno effect, open quantum system and quantum master equations, spin–statistics theorem, non-invariance groups, positive maps of density matrices, and quantum computation.

 Early life

 Ennackal Chandy George Sudarshan was born in Pallom, Kottayam, Travancore, British India.
 He was raised in a Syrian Christian family, but later left the religion and converted to Hinduism following his marriage.
-He married Lalita Rau on December 20, 1954, and they have three sons, Alexander, Arvind (deceased) and Ashok.
+He married Lalita Rau on 20 December 1954, and they have three sons, Alexander, Arvind (deceased) and Ashok.
 George and Lalita were divorced in 1990 and he married Bhamathi Gopalakrishnan in Austin, Texas.

 He studied at CMS College Kottayam, and graduated with honors from the Madras Christian College in 1951.
-He obtained his master's degree at the University of Madras in 1952.
-He moved to Tata Institute of Fundamental Research (TIFR) and worked there for a brief period with Homi Bhabha as well as others.
-Subsequently, he moved to University of Rochester in New York to work under Robert Marshak as a graduate student.
+Sudarshan obtained his master's degree at the University of Madras in 1952.
+He moved to Tata Institute of Fundamental Research (TIFR) and worked there for a brief period with Dr. Homi Bhabha as well as others.
+Subsequently, he moved to University of Rochester in New York to work under Prof. Robert Marshak as a graduate student.
 In 1958, he received his Ph.D. degree from the University of Rochester.
-At this point he moved to Harvard University to join Julian Schwinger as a postdoctoral fellow.
+At this point he moved to Harvard University to join Prof. Julian Schwinger as a postdoctoral fellow.